TroiGDev/ConwaysGOL/README.md

 # ConwaysGOL
-Conways Game of Life and more cellular automaton with simple rules
+Python Pygame Conways Game of Life and more cellular automaton with simple rules